-- The candidate must have obtained at least a bachelor's degree, ideally in a discipline related to the project, such as health sciences, epidemiology or biostatistics. - Excellent academic record - A strong understanding of statistics is required - Proficiency in both French and English (spoken and written) is required.
+- The candidate must have obtained at least a master's degree, ideally in a discipline related to the project, such as health sciences, epidemiology or biostatistics. - Excellent academic record - A strong understanding of statistics is required - Proficiency in both French and English, (spoken and written) is required. - A high level of autonomy is expected.

-- A high level of autonomy is expected. - Previous research experience is required. - Previous clinical research experience is an asset. - Experience with a statistics program (SAS, Stata, R, etc.) is an asset.
+- Previous research experience is required. - Previous clinical research experience is an asset. - Previous experience with writing scientific manuscript is required - Experience with a statistics program (SAS, Stata, R, etc.) is required.